virbrussa/M4Labs/README.md

 Is an initiative interested on methodologies - as open practice -  used by Labs and collaborative spaces.

-### What is a lab?

-We know , there are many models, typologies, cases of “laboratories” .
-We just want to considerer for #M4labs this  first approach : is an innovation space where are used collaboratives and open practices, methodologies and methods .
-The lab field search for prototype ideas or products, processes  to achieve the aim of problems resolution ( but also research, think, experiment) linked to the glob al issues.

-There are many types of labs : humanitarian, citizen, academics, governmental .
-They are called Fablab, Psilab, Hubs, Living Labs, MakerSpaces etc.

-### What is a methodology?
-(Methods)

-How we do that.
-It´s a philosophy, a paradigm.
-The methology is a steps by steps explanation of the process regarding a particular method(1).

-*Examples*: the most popular methodology/phases used are: Empathize,Define,Ideate , Prototype, Test (from Design-Thinking).
-We can sum the recent  People-Led Innovation Methodology -Define, Ideate, Experiment, Expand-.
-So, we will  see diverse activities, tools incorporate to the labs spaces.
-These scattered  products/resources used by each steps  will be our research objects.

-1-Note:  we can find some literature research related to labs where methodology is the same or is used like method.

 ## What is the problem?